Verifiable Intent Credential Provider

 Developers building the agentic web

 The specification is open.
 The reference implementation is Python.
-This server is a native Node.js implementation you can run against, build on, or use as a test issuer while you develop your own VI integration.
+This server is a native Node.js implementation you can run against, build on, or use as a test issuer while you develop your own Verifiable Intent integration.

 The JWKS endpoint is public.
 The API accepts standard Bearer tokens.
 The chain verification endpoint requires no authentication.